Weighted Blankets and Quitting Smoking: Why Sleep Gets Hard (And How to Fix It)

 Nobody warns you about the sleep thing.
 You prepare for cravings.
 You stock up on gum and lozenges.
 You tell your friends and family.
 And then night one hits and you cannot sleep, and nobody mentioned that was going to happen.

-It is one of the most common and least discussed aspects of quitting smoking.
-Nicotine does not just affect your lungs and your cardiovascular system.
+It is one of the most common and least discussed aspects of quitting.
+Nicotine does not just affect your lungs and cardiovascular system.
 It reaches deep into your sleep architecture, and when you remove it, your brain has to rebuild its nighttime chemistry from scratch.

 How Nicotine Affects Sleep